iqrow/iqrow.github.io/_posts/2022-06-23-Translucency.md

 date: 2022-06-23
 ---

-Translucency is having communication (e.g. slack channels, notion spaces) that are open for people to find and join, but only if they know to look.
-As different from opaque where all channels are private and closely guarded, and transparent where all channels are public and all are aware of them.
+**Translucency** is having communication (e.g. slack channels, notion spaces) that are open for people to find and join, but only if they know to look.

+Opaque is where all channels are private and closely guarded

+Transparent is where all channels are public and all are aware of them.

 Translucency - the public slack channels that they could find through searching the channel directory.
 You might even mention them to people when you first create them.